fenago/python-networking-sysadmins/scripting/lab_guides/Lab_6.md

 In this lab, we learned about creating and extracting archived files.
 Archiving plays an important role in managing files, directories, and data.
 It also stores the files and directories into a single file.

-We learned in detail about the `tarfile` and
-`zipfile` Python modules that enable you to create, extract, and test archive files.